cc-tweaked/CC-Tweaked/CONTRIBUTING.md

 Documentation is built using [illuaminate] which, while not currently documented (somewhat ironic), is largely the same as [ldoc][ldoc].
-Documentation comments are written in Markdown, though note that we do not support many GitHub-specific markdown features—if you can, do check what the documentation looks like locally!
+Documentation comments are written in Markdown, though note that we do not support many GitHub-specific markdown features.
+If you can, do check what the documentation looks like locally!

 When writing long-form documentation (such as the guides in [doc/guides](doc/guides)), I find it useful to tell a narrative.
 Think of what you want the user to learn or achieve, then start introducing a simple concept, and then talk